Clients Are Always Our First Priority

 - No surprises: most legal work is charged on a flat-fee basis that is agreed to upfront

-The Law Offices of Steven M. Adler, PLLC is here to educate you, taking the time to get to know you, your family, your concerns, your goals, and your issues.
+Adler Law is here to educate you, taking the time to get to know you, your family, your concerns, your goals, and your issues.
 We can gladly and patiently answer all your questions to produce an estate plan that is right for you.
 We are experienced in helping clients draft comprehensive estate plans as well as guiding individuals through the probate process after their loved ones have passed away.

 Our proven Long Island estate attorneys can assist you in cases involving the following legal matters: